 Vodafone iPhone XR Plans

 Vodafone has also discontinued offering the iPhone XR on plans, and you’re not able to get one through Vodafone today.
-The iPhone SE and the iPhone 11 range is available.
+The iPhone 12 range, iPhone SE and the iPhone 11 range is available.

 Optus iPhone XR Plans